 Never use any stain removers that have ammonia or bleach as content.
 While this can bleach your upholstery, it can also attract your pets, and they may urinate on the patch that smells of ammonia.

-If the stain is quite bad, you can add a teaspoon of hydrogen peroxide to the mix and dab it sparingly to clean.
+If the stain is quite bad, add a teaspoon of hydrogen peroxide to the mix and dab it sparingly to clean.
 For cat stains, sprinkle the stain with baking soda before you clean it with the solution.
 This will help you neutralize some of the acidic enzymes that are in cat urine.

 Homemade Car Upholstery Cleaner